Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Summary and Conclusions

 Measurements of the hysteresis loops as a function of external field orientation show an evolution of their shape with angle.
 The comparison between the values measured from \hsat~and \hc~indicates that the magnetization reversal process is driven by the nucleation and propagation of domain walls.
 Hence, it was necessary to consider the magnetization reversal by domain nucleation.
 We demonstrated that our simplified model reproduces qualitatively and quantitatively the shape of the hysteresis loops with only two anisotropies: one of them is the shape anisotropy which points in $\hat z$ axis, hard axis, and the other is a slightly tilted uniaxial anisotropy from $\hat z$, $4^\circ$ in our case.
+Even though the effective uniaxial anisotropy value obtained here is in good agreement with those reported by other authors\cite{Alebrand2012, SalomoniAPS2023}, we show that the extracted value, $\ku \approx \qty{230}{{\kilo\J}/{\m}^3}$, is not directly comparable to anisotropy values reported in the literature that assume a strictly $\hat z$-orieted uniaxial anisotropy ($\mathrm{K_{u}^{\hat{z}}}$).
 Subsequently, we explained the hysteresis observed for in-plane field hysteresis cycles.
+The microscopic origin of the experimentally observed tilting of the effective easy axis has not yet been conclusively identified.
+However, a plausible contribution may be associated with the growth conditions of the samples, in particular with the asymmetry of the sputtering geometry that gives rise to a slight Tb thickness gradient along the sample.
+Although this gradient is very small, the resulting anisotropic irradiation may provide a microscopic mechanism—such as the development of anisotropic residual stresses—that could be responsible for the observed tilting of the magnetic anisotropy.
+Further investigation is required to establish and characterize the microscopic origin of this phenomenon.
 This work contributes to understanding the DC magnetic properties of this kind of ferrimagnetic multilayers.
 These properties are crucial in areas such as magnetotransport or all-optical-switching , where the anisotropy plays a key role in the magnetization relaxation.